 The “Extensions” screen will be displayed with a list of all the extensions installed on Safari.
 Scroll through the list until you find the malicious extension, and then click on “Uninstall” to remove it.
 By default, there are no extensions installed on Safari.

-The malicious extension may have a different name on your device.
-If you cannot find any malicious extension, you can proceed with the next step.
+The malicious extensions may have a different name on your computer.
+If you cannot find any malicious programs on your browser, you can continue with STEP 3.

 Google Chrome has an option that will reset itself to its default settings.
 Resetting your browser settings will reset the unwanted changes caused by installing other programs.
 However, your saved bookmarks and passwords will not be cleared or changed.